osaroo3/battleships-game-ci-project3/README.md

 Both user and computer can destroy opponents ships with the right coordinates.

-The game ends when 4 player or computers ships have been destroyed, and a winner is declared
+The game ends when 4 player or computers ships have been destroyed, and a winner is declared.

 ## Testing User Stories from User Experience (UX) Section